biplane/BiplaneYandexDirectBundle/README.md

         # The master token needs for finance operations.
         master_token:         ~

-    # Restricts a number of concurrent connections to API.
-    concurrent_listener:
-        enabled:              false

-        # A number between 1 and 12.
-        connections:          12
     dump_listener:
         enabled:              false
         directory:            '%kernel.cache_dir%/api_dumps'
         dump:                 all # One of "all"; "only-fail"
-    ipc:
-        directory:            '%kernel.cache_dir%/ipc'
 ```

-DI service `biplane_yandex_direct.auth` will not be registered, if `biplane_yandex_direct.auth` is not configured.

 ## License